I-M-Marinov/Calendar-by-I-M-Marinov/README.md

 #### :large_blue_diamond: Calendars --> Calendar List
 - Shows the user all the calendars showing in his/her Google Calendar (Family, Phases of the Moon or any imported calendar).
-- See the name of the calendar (user's primary calendar marked with a star and the word "primary"), the access role that the user have for each calendar and the events added for each one.
+- See the name of the calendar (user's primary calendar marked with a star and the word "primary"), the events count for each calendar and actions available.
+Primary calendar cannot be Edited or Removed, but secondary calendars that have the Access Role of "owner" can.
+Access role is visualized when the user is hovering over the name of each calendar ( it shows the calendar description if any and then the access role for that calendar ).
     ###### ➡️ Remove ---> Delete a secondary calendar.
     ###### ➡️ Edit ---> Edit a secondary calendar's title and/or description.
 ###### 📢: The events shown would be until the end of the calendar year, starting from the beginning of the current day.